Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: An Example Application: A Fitzhugh-Nagumo Neural Network with Gibbsian Random Connectivity and Learning

 \section{An Example Application: A Fitzhugh-Nagumo Neural Network with Gibbsian Random Connectivity and Learning}

 In this section we outline an example from neuroscience of a model satisfying \eqref{eq:fundamentalmult} and the assumptions of Section \ref{Section Assumptions}.
-Most of these assumptions are satisfied relatively easily, and we therefore omit the proofs, except for Assumption \ref{Assumption LDP}, for which we provide a proof in Theorem \ref{Theorem Gibbs}.
+Most of these assumptions are satisfied relatively easily, and we therefore omit the proofs.
 Of course there are many other sorts of model which would fit the framework of this paper.

 We take the internal dynamics to be that of the Fitzhugh-Nagumo model, the connection matrix to be random and Gibbsian, with the interaction terms driven by the firing rates of the pre and post synaptic neurons, and the connections evolving according to a learning rule.
 We take $d \in \lbrace 1,2,3\rbrace$.
 For $j\in V_n$, the governing equations are